-AG-C6 Energy Efficiency
+AG-C6: Energy Efficiency

-Aligned with energy efficiency measures in Section EE of this CAP, expand energy efficiency outreach to agricultural producers in the County.
+Aligned with energy efficiency measures in Section EE of this CAP, energy efficiency outreach and support will be expanded to agricultural producers in the County.
 This can include technical assistance for understanding energy usage data, connection to funding and financing opportunities, and other energy efficiency programs as they become available through 2030.
 This work is especially valuable in leveraging energy produced with dairy digesters to reduce energy related emissions and can support effective energy storage projects to allow efficient use of essential equipment in power outages.

-AG-C7 Low Carbon Off-Road Vehicles and Equipment
+AG-C7: Low Carbon Off-Road Vehicles and Equipment